Search

 • You and/or your spouse have earned income.

-• You believe you are in your peak income-earning years now and believe that when you retire, you may be in either the same or a lower tax bracket than you are now.
+• You anticipate that, when you retire, you may be in either the same or a lower tax bracket than you are now.

-• You may benefit from qualifying for income tax deductions on your contributions.
+• You may benefit from traditional IRA income tax deductions on your contributions.

-• You feel confident you won't need to access these funds until 59½, or if you need the money, it will be for qualifying penalty exemptions.
+• You feel confident you won't need to access your funds until age 59½ or, if you need it earlier, will qualify for exemptions to the early withdrawal penalty.

 • You and/or your spouse have earned income.

-• You meet the income limits for participation.3
+• You meet the income limits for participation.

-• You (or your spouse) plan to earn your peak income closer to retirement and you believe you may be in a higher income tax bracket in retirement than you are now.
+• You believe you'll be in a higher income tax bracket in retirement than you are now.

 • You don't want to worry about RMDs and prefer to let your money grow tax-free after your RMD age.

-• You want the option to withdraw funds penalty free before 59½, if your Roth IRA meets the five-year rule and qualifying requirements.
+• You want the option to withdraw funds penalty-free before 59½, if your Roth IRA meets the five-year rule and you qualify for an exemption.

 Can you have more than one IRA?